bparanj/crystal/electronics/experiments/queue/obtain-voltage.md

 3. Shunt Resistors:
    - Low-value resistors create small voltage drops to measure current without significant energy loss.

-### Insight:

 The polarity of the voltage depends on the current direction.
 Voltage appears positive on the terminal where current enters the resistor.

-Let me know if you'd like to explore a practical setup or examples with diagrams.